That Girl Cooks Healthy

 Instructions

-• Place the peanuts, water and coconut milk in a blender and blend into the peanuts are ground.
+• Place the peanuts, oats, water and almond milk in a blender.

 Notes